Hannahnv/Cryptocurrency-Market-Analytics-Pipeline/README.md

 ## 📊 Project Overview

 This project builds a comprehensive system to collect, manage, and analyze data from the **top 100 leading cryptocurrencies**.
-The system focuses on two main aspects:
+It focuses on analyzing two main aspects:

 - **Market data analysis**: prices, trading volumes, market capitalization
 - **Development activity analysis**: data from GitHub repositories and programming languages